evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

     };

     /*
-      Calcualtes the speed for the strawberry.
-The speed increases with the number of picked straberries making the game harder.
+      Calculates the speed for the strawberry.
+The speed increases with the number of picked strawberries making the game harder.
 There is also a slight random variation in speed.
     */
     that.calculateNewSpeed = function() {
-      var speedDifficultyIncrease = 50 * strawberryCounter.values.collectedNumber;
+      var speedDifficultyIncrease = 25 * strawberryCounter.values.collectedNumber;
       return 2500 + (1000 * seedableRandom.nextValue()) + speedDifficultyIncrease;
     };